inferixon/InferAnki/README.md

 - Indicate your Norwegian level for complexity adaptation
 - For advanced users: "Du er en norsk språkekspert.
 Svar på norsk med detaljerte forklaringer.
 Fokuser på nyanser, dialekter og kulturelle aspekter."
 - For specialized fields: "You are a Norwegian teacher specializing in business/medical/technical Norwegian.
 Focus on professional vocabulary and formal language patterns."
 - Add quick commands and descriptions.
-Example: "Handle these quick commands: *u [text] = translate [text] to Ukrainian, ..."
+Example: "Handle these quick commands: *u [text] = translate [text] to your language, ..."
 - Experiment with "temperature" (0.0-1.0, higher = more creative responses)
 - Maximum response length "max_tokens" for token usage control

+📖 **Detailed Documentation:** See `ChatBot.md` for complete guide on configuring quick prompts, translation buttons, and clipboard copy functionality.

 > **WARNING!** In this version, the Chatbot doesn't remember conversation context to save tokens.
 It only works in question ⇒ answer mode.